Class Action Suit: by Consumers has

 taken for the purpose of determining the pecuniary jurisdiction of the

+consumer forum before which the complaint is filed.
 A reference in this regard can be made to

 the decision rendered by a 4-Members Bench of this Commission in Public Health Engineering Department Vs. Upbhokta